giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ![volcano plot](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/volcano_plot.png)

+Since in this case the pValues have been generated using a non-parametric test, the typical "volcano" shape of the plot is less detectable than in a volcano plot generated using pValues from parametric tests.

-Together with the volcano plot, the so-called Manhattan plot can be generated using the **gap** package.
-A Manhattan plot is a type of scatter plot useful for the visualization of large number of data, that are plotted according to the genomic coordinates (X-axis) and the negative log10 of the pValues.
+Together with the volcano plot, a **Manhattan plot** can be generated using the **gap** package.
+A Manhattan plot is a type of scatter plot useful for the visualization of large number of data, that are plotted according to the genomic coordinates (X-axis) and the negative log10 of the pValues (Y-axis).
 For the same reason of volcano plot, the typical profile of skyscrapers charterizing the Manhattan plots is lost.
 After downloading the required package, the dataframe of CpG probes with associted pValues has to be annotated by extracting genomic information from the Illumina450Manifest (cleaned version).
-The merge function is used to perform this step.
-However, since the CpG probes are stored in the rownames and not in the columns (as required by merge() funtion), a new dataframe storing the CpG probe IDs on the column is created.
+The **merge** function is used to perform this step.
+However, since CpG probes are stored in the rownames and not in the columns (as required by merge() funtion), a new dataframe storing the CpG probe IDs on the column is generated.

 ```
 final_wilcox_corrected_col <- data.frame(rownames(final_wilcox_corrected), final_wilcox_corrected)